 AK/SOSC 3320 6.0 Social Change and Political Development.
 Market forces, class conflicts and state-building in comparative and historical perspective.
-Areas of discussion: political and industrial revolution in Britain, France, Germany and Russia; economic roots of conservatism, liberalism, socialism, Nazism, Communism; the American Civil War and imperialism; regionalism and class in
+Areas of discussion: political and industrial revolution in Britain, France, Germany and Russia; economic roots of conservatism, liberalism, socialism, Nazism, Communism; the American Civil War and imperialism; regionalism and class in Canada.

-Prerequisites: A 1000-level Social Science course and either a 1000-level Humanities or Modes of Reasoning course.
+Prerequisite: A 1000-level social science course and either a 1000-level humanities or modes of reasoning course.

-AK/SOSC 3330 6.0 Technology, Communication and the Canadian Mind.
-Draws upon Canadian social thinkers Harold Innis, George Grant and Marshall McLuhan to think through questions about technology, communications, ecology, justice and the survival of Canada.
+AK/SOSC 3330 6.0 Communications and the Future of Canada.
+Draws upon Canadian thinkers Harold Innis, George Grant, and Marshall McLuhan to assess the impact of changing communications technologies on Canada's ability to serve it's people and preserve their home.

-Prerequisites: A 1000-level Social Science course and either a 1000-level Humanities or Modes of Reasoning course.
+Prerequisite: A 1000-level social science course and either a 1000-level humanities or modes of reasoning course.